 When the file properties are set to read-only, Windows will prevent the users from making any changes to the file.
 In this case, you can’t make edits and save.

-If the read-only attribute is automatically applied all the photos imported from a particular source, then try the following.
+If the read-only attribute is automatically applied to all the photos imported from a particular source, then try the following:

 - Assuming you are importing photos from your digital camera, connect the camera to your Windows computer.